A refined variant of Hartley convolution: algebraic structures, spectral radius and related issues: Introduction

-\begin{itemize} \item associativity: $(xy)z = x(yz)$, \item distributivity: $(x+y)z = xz + yz$ and $x(y+z) = xy + xz$, \item scalar compatibility: $a(xy) = (a x)y = x(a y)$, $\forall x,y,z \in X, \ a \in \mathbb{C}$, \end{itemize} together with the submultiplicative property: $ \|xy\|_X \leq \|x\|_X \, \|y\|_X, \forall x,y \in X, $ then $(X,+,\cdot,\|.\|_X)$ is called a \textit{Banach algebra} \cite{Dales00,Kaniuth09}.
+\begin{itemize} \item associativity: $(xy)z = x(yz)$, \item distributivity: $(x+y)z = xz + yz$ and $x(y+z) = xy + xz$, \item scalar compatibility: $a(xy) = (a x)y = x(a y)$, $\forall x,y,z \in X, \ a \in \mathbb{C}$, \end{itemize} together with the submultiplicative property: $ \|xy\|_X \leq \|x\|_X \, \|y\|_X, \forall x,y \in X, $ then $(X,+,\cdot,\|.\|_X)$ is called a \textit{Banach algebras} \cite{Dales00,Kaniuth09}.
 More generally, if $X$ is a normed vector space over $\mathbb{C}$ endowed with an associative multiplication satisfying the submultiplicative inequality above (but not necessarily complete), then $X$ is called a \textit{Normed algebra} (sometimes referred to as a \emph{Normed ring}, a terminology originating from Gelfand's thesis).
 One of Gelfand's greatest achievements was the theory of commutative normed rings, which he created and investigated in his Doctor of Science thesis submitted in 1938.
-Together with his subsequent work on non-commutative rings of linear operators on Hilbert spaces in 1943 \cite{Gelfand-Naimark}, these studies constituted decisive steps in the development of functional analysis and exerted a profound influence on related fields such as algebraic geometry and theoretical physics.
+Together with his subsequent work \cite{Gelfand-Naimark} on non-commutative rings of linear operators on Hilbert spaces in 1943, these studies constituted decisive steps in the development of functional analysis and exerted a profound influence on related fields such as algebraic geometry and theoretical physics.
 The significance of these works is emphasized in \cite{50namGelfand}: it was Gelfand who brought to light the fundamental concept of a maximal ideal, thereby enabling the unification of previously disconnected results and laying the foundation for a new and profound theory.
 Moreover, Gelfand’s theory of normed rings revealed close connections between Banach's general functional analysis and classical analysis \cite{1964,Naimark}.
 In the present work, we focus on the space $ X \equiv L_1(\mathbb{R}^n), $ the space of Lebesgue integrable functions on $\mathbb{R}^n$.
-The setting up of a Banach algebra over the complex field may then be viewed schematically as:
+The setting up of a Banach algebra over the complex field may then be viewed schematically as: $ \text{Banach space}\rightarrow\text{Normed algebra (Normed ring)}\rightarrow \text{Banach algebra}. $ It is well known that $L_1(\mathbb{R}^n)$, equipped with the $L_1$-norm, forms a Banach space.
+Therefore, a natural question that arises here: Does there exist a convolution product defined via the $\mathscr{H}$-transform such that, when regarded as the multiplication on $L_1(\mathbb{R}^n)$, it turns this space into a Banach algebra structure?
+Addressing this question constitutes the central motivation of our work.
+As a first step toward this goal, we propose the following definition of the convolutional structure associated with the $\mathscr{H}$-transform: